 We were lost and stranded in the thick jungle of an overseas training area.
 The situation was made worse when we could not establish communication with our commanders.
 When we finally made our way back to the base camp two days past our objective, our spirits were down and we were fatigued, starved and anguished at our poor performance.

 While hastily preparing for our remedial mission, the commander told us that there were two more teams stranded in the jungle.
 My heart sank and I prayed for our comrades' safe arrival; they did so, only it was four days later.

-During my Army days, I would have gone through numerous trainings and exercises that are required of a Commando.
+During my Army days, I would have gone through numerous training and exercises that are required of a Commando.
 The above example is one of the instances where I missed the mark and had to go through extra training sessions.
 My motivation to be part of the Commando family spurred me on and I would go on to meet all the requirements in spite of the highs and lows during the 10-month training.

 Unlike running a marathon where there is a finishing line, parenting is an endless race.
 We face challenges in our daily lives.
 Some of these challenges include: How to effectively discipline a misbehaving child, how to develop our children to their fullest potential and how to juggle our commitments such that we will have more time for our family etc.

 We win some and fail some.
 There will be days when we are overwhelmed, feeling guilty at not being able to provide more for our children or not reacting in the best interest for them.
 It is normal to experience both positive and negative emotions.
 The key is we must pick ourselves up, get over the negative ones quickly and keep moving forward for our children.

 To avoid a long stay in the negative territory, we should remind ourselves that any difficult situation we are facing now could actually be worse.
 We are not alone and there are families which encounter greater difficulties and yet manage to overcome them.
 We must stay positive and continue to fight on for the sake of our loved ones.